Derrin Lamker

 Derrin Lamker (born c.
 1975) is an American college football coach.
-He is the head football coach for Osseo Senior High School, a position he has held since 2025, and from 2005 to 2015.
-He was the head football coach for Edina High School from 2017 to 2019 and Augsburg University from 2020 to 2024.
+He is the head football coach for Wayzata High School, a position he has held since December 2025.
+He was the head football coach for Osseo High School from 2005-2015, and again in 2025, Edina High School from 2017 to 2019, and Augsburg University from 2020 to 2024.
 He also was an assistant for Augsburg and Robbinsdale Armstrong High School.
 He played college football for Augsburg as a quarterback.